 Since the weather is not suitable for growing grapes, there is very little wine production in Hong Kong.
 Almost all wines are imported and they mainly originate from European countries like France and the United Kingdom.
 Food and wine appreciation sessions are commonly held by restaurants and hotels in Hong Kong, while wine matching competitions are held annually during expos and fairs.

 More consumers are appreciating New World wines which are cheaper but no less flavorful.
 Wine packaging should be eye-catching and easily recognizable, with clear labels written in English.
-Recently, consumers are interested in Augmented Reality (AR) labelling and application.
+Recently, consumers are interested in Augmented Reality (AR) labeling and application.
 Wines in small bottles are also great in encouraging drinkers who are leery of committing to buying full-sized 750 ml bottles.

 Hong Kong’s spirits market is highly competitive, with many brands competing across categories.
 Some of the leading market players are Diageo and Pernod Ricard.
-On-trade channels continue to see higher volume sales of spirits than off-trade mainly due to huge number of pubs and bars in the region.
+On-trade channels continue to see higher volume sales of spirits than off-trade mainly due to a huge number of pubs and bars in the region.
 While whiskey and brandy remain the most popular, other liquors are showing strong growth due to the rising demand among young consumers.

 Cocktails are becoming popular, especially among the younger and female clientele segments who are turning away from straight liquors.
-Relatively sweet and palatable, Japanese whiskies also have a growing fanbase in Hong Kong.
+Relatively sweet and palatable, Japanese whiskeys also have a growing fanbase in Hong Kong.
 Meanwhile, e-commerce is developing rapidly in Hong Kong.
 More retailers are strengthening their online shopping services, with offers of discounts and other freebies.

 Parting Thoughts on Competition in Hong Kong’s Alcohol Market